Littering is a crime.

 Littering is anti-social and creates an unpleasant environment for everyone.

-Keep Britain Tidy say that two million pieces of litter are dropped in the UK every day, costing taxpayers over £1 billion a year for street cleaning.
+According to Keep Britain Tidy they say that two million pieces of litter are dropped in the UK every day, costing tax payers over one billion a year for street cleaning.

-Litter can take many years to break down, during which time it can cause harm to wildlife, make areas look uncared for and in the case of food litter, attract pests such as pigeons and rats.
+It takes many years to degrade, causing harm to wildlife, making areas look uncared for and in the case of food related litter, attract pests such as pigeons and rats.

-- request the installation of additional street litter bins
+- the installation of additional street litter bins

 - the removal of litter